Halal Certification and Verification

 - Guidelines for Complex Production

-Complex products include those produced at a plant which produces meat and/or non-meat based Halal products as well as Halal meat products for other customers at different times.
+Complex products include those produced at a plant that produces meat and/or non-meat based Halal products as well as Halal meat products for other customers at different times.

 In these cases, the following guidelines should be followed: